What is Agentic Commerce?

 4. Fulfillment & Lifecycle

-Merchants then fulfill the order as they normally would—shipping, returns, refunds, and customer service all remain within their control.
-ACP doesn't replace existing commerce systems; it connects them to AI agents.
+Merchants then fulfill the order as they normally would shipping, returns, refunds, and customer service all remain within their control.
+ACP, AP2, and A2A don't replace existing commerce systems; they connect them to AI agents, enabling seamless commerce across multiple platforms.

 PXM and Agentic Commerce